On the Use of Agentic Coding: An Empirical Study of Pull Requests on GitHub: Threats to Validity

 \subsection{Threats to external validity}

 This study examines only \studiedAPRs~PRs that explicitly used Claude Code, which represents the full set we were able to retrieve.
+One reason for this limited sample size is that Claude Code was launched only recently, in February 2025. \blue Consequently, some observed developer behaviors may reflect an ``enthusiastic phase'' characterized by experimentation (\eg PR\footnote{https://github.com/thefrontside/effection/pull/992} explicitly noting ``I wanted to try Claude Code'').
+These patterns may differ from steady-state norms that emerge once the tool is fully integrated into standard workflows.
+Future work should expand this time window to determine if these patterns persist as the technology matures.

-One reason for this limited sample size is that Claude Code was launched only recently, in February 2025.
-To validate our findings, replication studies with larger datasets collected over a longer time frame will be necessary.
-Furthermore, our analysis focused exclusively on Claude Code, an agentic coding tool whose usage could be reliably identified in PRs.
-As a result, our findings may not generalize to other agentic coding tools.
-Still, we believe that the findings here may be indicative of broader trends, given that these functionalities and performance are similar.
+\black To validate our findings, replication studies with larger datasets collected over a longer time frame will be necessary.
+Finally, our analysis focused exclusively on Claude Code, an agentic coding tool whose usage could be reliably identified in PRs.
+As a result, our findings may not generalize to other agentic coding tools. \blue We view this as a critical avenue for future research and encourage the community to investigate how different agentic coding tools (\eg GitHub Copilot) influence PR characteristics and acceptance rates. \black